 All of your courseworks are designed primarily to give you experience in developing intelligent control and/or cognitive systems.
-However, the course is also intended to give you experience and feedback in writing about research.
+This course also gives you experience and feedback in writing about research.
 To this end, you will be writing research reports of at least one full page but not much more than two, using exactly this format.
 Submissions should be in the format specified for Coursework 1.

 There are two different ways to do Coursework 2, and they will have very different learning outcomes.
 No one course can cover everything, and the exam will allow you to select between alternative questions catering to both sets of experiences.
 Nevertheless, it is probably worth thinking about how you would approach each of these problems, even though you will only actively work on one.